Kl0y2u2n8a/phpproject/README.md

 # phpproject
 This is the project for Sign-in system written in PHP.
+If you want to play with this, you will first need to download XAMPP for connecting to apache and MySQL database.
+Then clone the code to your visual studio code or other IDE.
+After that, you can use localhost to open the website(ex.http://localhost/phpproject/php_project1/index.php).

 ->   This is my main page which giving the title and the instruction for user to know what to do next.
 ![image](https://github.com/Kl0y2u2n8a/phpproject/assets/61998592/68f73b8b-6db4-438d-9f7d-6b71432e5aba)